csgillespie/efficientR/main.md

 two_cols[, 1:2]          # a data.frame
 two_cols[, 1]            # an integer vector
 ```

 This can cause unexpected problems.
-The functions `lapply()` and `vapply()` are type
-consistent.
-Likewise `dplyr::select()` and `dplyr:filter()`.
-The **purrr** package has
-some type consistent alternatives to base R functions.
-For example, `map_dbl()` etc. to
-replace `Map()` and `flatten_df()` to replace `unlist()`.
+The functions `lapply()` and `vapply()` are type consistent.
+Likewise for `dplyr::select()` and `dplyr:filter()`.
+The **purrr** package has some type consistent alternatives to base R functions.
+For example, `map_dbl()` etc. to replace `Map()` and `flatten_df()` to replace `unlist()`.

 #### Other resources {-}

 Almost every R book has a section on the apply function.
-Below, we've given the resources we feel are
+Below, we've given the resources we feel are most helpful.
-most helpful.

   * Each function has a number of examples in the associated help page.
-You can directly
-  access the examples using the `example()` function, e.g. to run the `apply()` examples, use
+You can directly access the examples using the `example()` function, e.g. to run the `apply()` examples, use `example("apply")`.
-  `example("apply")`.
-  * There is a very detailed StackOverflow [answer](http://stackoverflow.com/q/3505701/203420)
-  which describes when, where and how to use each of the functions.
+  * There is a very detailed StackOverflow [answer](http://stackoverflow.com/q/3505701/203420) which describes when, where and how to use each of the functions.
-  * In a similar vein, Neil Saunders has a nice blog [post](https://nsaunders.wordpress.com/2010/08/20/a-brief-introduction-to-apply-in-r/)
-  giving an overview of the functions.
+  * In a similar vein, Neil Saunders has a nice blog [post](https://nsaunders.wordpress.com/2010/08/20/a-brief-introduction-to-apply-in-r/) giving an overview of the functions.
   * The apply functions are an example of functional programming.
-Chapter 16 of _R for data Science_ describes
-  the interplay between loops and functional programming in more detail [@grolemund_r_2016],
-  while @Wickham2014 gives a more in-depth description of the topic.
+Chapter 16 of _R for data Science_ describes the interplay between loops and functional programming in more detail [@grolemund_r_2016], while @Wickham2014 gives a more in-depth description of the topic.

 #### Exercises {-}